-No, this is the host role.
-However, if needed we could provide you with confirmation that you are an i-Portnus support holder.
+No, this is the role of the host.
+However, if needed, the coordination team could provide the confirmation letter stating that you are an i-Portnus support holder.

 The host is responsible for reporting on the project.
 However it is needed to have narrative reports from all the team members and photo/video documentation.